OfficeDev/OneNote-Add-in-Rubric-Grader/README.md

 ![Rubric Grader task pane add-in in OneNote Online](readme-images/rubric-grader.png)

+>The OneNote add-ins JavaScript API will change frequently while in preview, which may break some sample functionality.
+Please [log any issues](https://github.com/OfficeDev/oneNote-Add-in-Rubric-Grader-Preview/issues) you encounter when running the sample.

 ## Prerequisites
 - A test notebook from the OneNote team.
 See [OneNote add-ins JavaScript programming overview (Preview)](http://aka.ms/onenote-add-ins) for more information about developing OneNote add-ins during this initial, limited preview period.